ysig/GraKeL/doc/user_manual/longer_introduction.rst

 1. The first one has to do with the fact, that there are major computational advantages if instead of calculating the kernel pairwise, we calculate the whole kernel matrix.

 2. The second has to do with the fact, that we wanted our project to be integrable inside the `sk learn template`_.
-From this template the most relevant structure was the sci-kit transformer, which consists of three inherent methods: :code:`fit`, :code:`fit-transform`, :code:`transform`.
+From this template the most relevant structure was the sci-kit transformer, which consists of three inherent methods: :code:`fit`, :code:`fit_transform`, :code:`transform`.

 So the way we conceptually attached the kernel definition to that design pattern was: